Germany Is Giving Every Child €10/Month to Invest. Here's What the Math Shows.

 Germany’s pension system—like most in Europe—relies primarily on a pay-as-you-go (PAYG) model: today’s workers finance today’s retirees.
 With the working-age population shrinking relative to retirees and with life expectancy rising, pension systems across Europe are under growing strain.

-The Frühstart-Rente aims to plant a small yet potentially powerful seed.
-From 2026, every child enrolled in the German school system between the ages of 6 and 17 will automatically receive €10 per month in a personal investment account until they turn 18.
+From 2027, every child enrolled in the German school system between the ages of 6 and 17 will receive €10 per month in a personal investment account until they turn 18, with payments backdated to January 2026 for the first eligible cohort.
+In practice, the rollout is phased by birth year—starting with children born in 2020 (turning 6 in 2026), adding one new cohort each year.
+Children currently older than 6 may be included from 2029, though which birth years will qualify is still unconfirmed.
 The reason for starting at age 6 is that it aligns with the beginning of compulsory education, making it administratively simple to link enrolment data and open accounts.

 The policy stops at 18 to mark the transition to adulthood, after which young people can—and should—continue contributing voluntarily.
 The annual cost is estimated to be around €1 billion—a minuscule amount when compared to Germany’s public spending.
 As we’ll see in further sections, the amounts are small but meaningful, given the power of compound interest over many decades.